John 2:19

 Him, crucify Him."
 John 2:24-25 says, "But

-because you trust Him; you take Him at His word; you believe what He says in regards
+because you trust Him.
+You take Him at His word.
+You believe what He says in

-to forgiving your sins, and protecting you, and always being with you.
-The Lord
+regards to forgiving your sins, and protecting you, and always being with you.

-did not believe in men because He knew their belief was shallow.
-After all, the
+The Lord did not believe in men because He knew their belief was shallow.
+After

-Lord came to die for our sins because He knew that humans could not keep their
+all, the Lord came to die for our sins because He knew that humans could not

-is in man?
-It says in Gen. 6:5 concerning the days of Noah, "And God saw that the wickedness of man was great in
+you know what is in man?
+It says in Genesis 6:5 concerning the days of Noah, "And God saw that the wickedness of man was great in

 the earth, and that every imagination of the thoughts of his heart was only

-later say that it’s what comes out of a person’s heart that defiles them.
+later say that it is what comes out of a person’s heart that defiles them.
 The

 Bible says, "There is none good, no not